Todd M. Harper

-Todd M. Harper is an American civil servant.
-He serves as a Board Member of the National Credit Union Administration (NCUA).
+Todd Mitchell Harper is an American civil servant.
+He served as a Board Member of the National Credit Union Administration (NCUA).
 Harper was nominated to the NCUA Board by President Donald Trump in 2019 and was designated Chairman by President Joseph R. Biden on January 20, 2021, a position he held until January 20, 2025.

 In mid-2021, President Biden renominated, and the U.S. Senate reconfirmed Chairman Harper for another term on the NCUA Board expiring on April 10, 2027.

 While serving as the NCUA's twelfth Board Chairman, Mr. Harper also served as a voting member of the Financial Stability Oversight Council (FSOC) and represented the NCUA on the Federal Financial Institutions Examination Council (FFIEC) and the Financial and Banking Information Infrastructure Committee (FBIIC) under the President's Working Group on Financial Markets.

 Education

 Harper received his undergraduate degree in business analysis from Indiana University's Kelley School of Business, and a graduate degree in public policy from Harvard University's Kennedy School of Government in 1996.